lbryio/lbry-desktop/README.md

 An electron version of the LBRY application.

+This repo uses submodules, so clone it using --recursive

 ## Setup

 The lbrynet needs to be installed along with pyinstaller, and you